autodesk-platform-services/aps-db-sample/README.md

 ![](README/READFROMDB.png)

-1 - User select an element from view, which triggers a job to retrieve associated properties (from this element) from an external DB (MongoDB in this sample)
+1 - User select an element from the scene, which triggers a job to retrieve associated properties (specific to this element) from an external DB (MongoDB in this case)

-2 - A task retrieves the associated properties from the external DB based on environment variable properties.
+2 - A task retrieves the associated properties from the external DB.

-3 - If those properties exists they are returned and aggregated to the properties panel with an input so the user can change them.
-If not, the properties are aggregated on properties panel as blank inputs, so user car write values to those, creating new values in the external DB
+3 - If those properties exists they are returned and aggregated to the properties panel inside an input element, so the user can change them.
+If not, the properties are aggregated on properties panel as blank inputs, so user can write values to those, creating new values in the external DB.

 Then, updating the properties from Viewer.

 ![](README/UPDATEDBDATA.png)

-1 - User update a custom parameter on viewer’s property panel, which triggers a job to update this parameters value from an external DB (MongoDB in this sample).
+1 - User update a custom parameter on viewer’s property panel inputs, which triggers a job to update this parameters value in the external DB (MongoDB in this case).

-2 - A task updates the property value (or create it if it doesn’t exists).
+2 - A task updates the property value (or create it, if it doesn’t exists).

 3 - The client that triggered the task (A) get notified about the result, while other clients (B and C) receives a notification with the changed/created value.